cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 and very fast.
 Doesn't look like they are going to go away any time soon unless they falter on their next microarchs.

-However they still have to compete with Apple, who seems to be progressing quite linearly when compared with the x86 space.
-(Well maybe intel wasn't the bet comparison.
-I've made my own comparison based on Anandtech's data)
+However they still have to compete with Apple who is seeing large generation over generation performance.
+Fortunately for AMD they are as well.

 ![](https://images.anandtech.com/doci/16226/perf-trajectory.png)